-\begin{definition} A routing policy $\Pi$ is said to \emph{stabilize} the network if the time average queue backlog of all nodes remain finite when packets are routed according to $\Pi$.
-The \emph{stability region} of the network is the set of all arrival rate vectors $\boldsymbol{\lambda}$ for which there exists a routing policy that stabilizes the network. \end{definition} \begin{definition} A routing policy is said to be \emph{throughput optimal} if it stabilizes the network for all arrival rate vectors that belong to the interior of the stability region. \end{definition}
+\begin{definition} A routing policy $\Pi$ is said to \emph{stabilize} the network if the time average queue backlog of each node remains finite when packets are routed according to $\Pi$.
+The \emph{stability region} of the network is the set of all arrival rate matrices $\boldsymbol{\lambda}$ for which there exists a routing policy that stabilizes the network. \end{definition} \begin{definition} A routing policy is said to be \emph{throughput optimal} if it stabilizes the network for all arrival rate matrices that belong to the interior of the stability region. \end{definition}